MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/universal-image.md

 > [!NOTE]
 > This feature is in public preview.
 Please submit a request for information ticket in the [admin center](../working-with-managed-desktop/admin-support.md).

-This feature allows customers to stage different model drivers in separate folder.
-Therefore, model-specific drivers are injected at the time of image deployment.
+This feature allows customers to stage different model drivers in separate folders.
+Model-specific drivers are injected at the time of image deployment.
 The feature depends on:

-- The `Sku_Folder.json` mapping file which contains the system SKU (displayed by SMBIOS System SKU).
+- The `Sku_Folder.json` mapping file which contains the system SKU (displayed by SMBIOS System SKU) and driver folder names.
-- The corresponding driver folder (provided by you) where drivers (also provided by you) can be found for that model.
+- The corresponding driver folder (created by you) where drivers (also provided by you) can be found for that model.

 The feature supports driver injection to Windows, WinRE, and WinPE.

 ### Prerequisites

 The following are the prerequisites are needed to deploy multi-model driver support.
-The prerequisites include system SKU, workstation, and model-specific drivers.
+The prerequisites include:

+- System SKU
+- A workstation to author content on the USB
+- Model-specific drivers

 #### System SKU

-Ths is the system SKU of the device that you want to inject drivers to.
+The System SKU is a variable stored in the System Management BIOS (SMBIOS) in the EUFI layer of manufactured devices.
+You can view a device's System SKU by referencing the system information file (also referred to as `msinfo`).
+To view the contents of the system information file, run the `msinfo.exe` on the device you're planning to deploy to.
+For more information about `Msinf32.exe`, see [Description of the Microsoft System Information (Ms32info.exe) tool](https://support.microsoft.com/topic/description-of-microsoft-system-information-msinfo32-exe-tool-10d335d8-5834-90b4-8452-42c58e61f9fc).

-Open `msinfo32` file on the exact model you are planning to deploy to and reference the system SKU (indicated in **bold** below).
-The `msinfo32` file provides the following information:
+The `msinfo32` file provides the following information, including the System SKU:

 | Item | Value |
 | ----- | ----- |